Stories & photography by destination:

 Museum of Music and Folklore of the Peoples of Yakutia

 Next, we visited the Museum of Music and Folklore of the Peoples of Yakutia.
-A young woman dressed in traditional attire shared information about Yakut culture, customs, and history.
-It was evident that the museum is a family endeavor, with all the items collected by family members.
-We also had the opportunity to listen to an older lady who demonstrated shamanic and other traditional practices.
-As a parting gift, she gave each of us a lucky charm, accompanied by a shy smile and words of gratitude for our attention.
+A young woman in traditional attire shared stories about Yakut culture, customs, and history.
+The museum is clearly a family endeavor—all the items were collected by family members.
+We also listened to an older woman demonstrate shamanic and other traditional practices.
+As we left, she gave each of us a lucky charm, accompanied by a shy smile and words of gratitude.

-During my travels in this region, I often receive inquiries about shamans and shamanism.
-However, it is important to note that shamanism is a fading tradition, and finding a genuine shaman or witnessing a real shamanic ceremony is nearly impossible.
-Even if there are shamans who still practice, they tend to be elusive and uninterested in engaging with tourists.
-Tour guides, even if they have knowledge about shamans, usually avoid discussing this topic tactfully.
+During my travels in this region, I often receive questions about shamans and shamanism.
+However, shamanism is a fading tradition.
+Finding a genuine shaman or witnessing a real shamanic ceremony is nearly impossible.
+Even practicing shamans tend to be elusive and uninterested in tourists.
+Tour guides, even knowledgeable ones, usually avoid this topic tactfully.

 Kingdom of Eternal Frost

-We visited the "Kingdom of Eternal Frost" (Царство ве́чной мерзлоты́), which consists of underground galleries filled with ice figures.
-The temperature inside remains a constant minus 6 degrees Celsius throughout the year, providing a relatively pleasant environment compared to the outside temperature of minus 30 degrees Celsius.
-The ice figures were truly stunning and displayed remarkable craftsmanship.
-Among the attractions were an ice slide, ice throne, and ice bed.
-It was interesting to learn that the art of creating ice figures is not a traditional activity in Yakutia.
-The technique was introduced to the local Yakut people by Japanese visitors, and since then, Yakut artists have honed their skills in this art form, even winning international competitions.
-Nowadays, these beautiful ice figures can be found throughout the city, including in front of panel buildings, creating a unique atmosphere that combines the coldness of the surroundings with the fantastical allure of the ice sculptures.
+We visited the "Kingdom of Eternal Frost" (Царство ве́чной мерзлоты́)—underground galleries filled with ice sculptures.
+Inside, the temperature stays at a constant minus 6 degrees Celsius year-round, feeling almost warm compared to the minus 30 degrees outside.
+The ice figures were stunning, displaying remarkable craftsmanship.
+Attractions included an ice slide, ice throne, and ice bed.
+Surprisingly, ice carving is not a traditional Yakut craft.
+Japanese visitors introduced the technique to the locals, and since then, Yakut artists have mastered this art form, even winning international competitions.
+Today, beautiful ice sculptures appear throughout the city—even in front of apartment buildings—creating a unique atmosphere where harsh cold meets the fantastical beauty of ice art.

 The Fish Market in Yakutsk

-The Yakutsk Fish market is unique in that it operates in extremely cold temperatures of minus 40 degrees Celsius.
-Despite the harsh conditions, the market thrives, selling a range of products including fish, meat, forest fruits, and other items that are unrecognizable to the unfamiliar eye.
-All of these items are naturally frozen due to the frigid temperatures, making it a market unlike any other in the world.
+The Yakutsk Fish Market is unique—it operates in minus 40 degrees Celsius.
+Despite the harsh conditions, the market thrives, selling fish, meat, forest fruits, and other items unrecognizable to the unfamiliar eye.
+Everything is naturally frozen by the frigid temperatures, making it a market unlike any other in the world.

-The surreal feeling of the place comes from the contrast between the bustling market activity and the frozen landscape.
-Yet, this is the reality for the people of Yakutsk, who have adapted to their environment and turned it into an advantage.
+The surreal feeling comes from the contrast between bustling market activity and the frozen landscape.
+Yet this is reality for the people of Yakutsk, who have adapted to their environment and turned it into an advantage.

-We spent some time observing and taking pictures of the peculiar fish, frozen in the exact moment they were taken out of the water.
-They almost resembled sculptures created by an eccentric artist with a frozen brain.
+We spent some time observing and photographing the peculiar fish, frozen at the exact moment they were pulled from the water.
+They resembled sculptures created by an eccentric artist with a frozen brain.
 At one point, we noticed two locals cutting a large fish with a saw.
 When they saw me taking pictures, they smiled and waved.
-I had read that vendors generally dislike being photographed, but make an exception for foreigners.
-So, I spoke to them in English to let them know that I'm a foreigner.
-We didn't stay for more than 15 minutes as even though we were well-dressed, our brains started to freeze.
+I had read that vendors generally dislike being photographed but make exceptions for foreigners, so I spoke to them in English to make clear I was one.
+We didn't stay more than 15 minutes—despite our warm clothing, our brains started to freeze.
 We quickly returned to the bus.
 Throughout the experience, I couldn't help but wonder how an elderly woman, approximately 70 years old, could withstand the cold and sell those frozen fish.

 The Beautiful Old House with an Interesting History

 Our bus took us to the shores of the frozen Lena River, where we could see the port.
-We made a stop at an old house that gave no hint of what lay inside.
-The 130 years old wooden house had vibrant colors, reminiscent of the houses from the 18th and 19th centuries.
-However, upon entering, we were greeted with a spacious, modern beauty studio.
-The owner, a well-maintained middle-aged woman dressed in a knee-length dress, warmly welcomed us.
-She proceeded to guide us through the rooms, sharing the story of the building.
+We stopped at an old house that gave no hint of what lay inside.
+The 130-year-old wooden house had vibrant colors, reminiscent of houses from the 18th and 19th centuries.
+Upon entering, however, we were greeted by a spacious, modern beauty studio.
+The owner—a well-maintained middle-aged woman dressed in a knee-length dress—warmly welcomed us and guided us through the rooms, sharing the building's story.

-This old house, once owned by the warden of the prison in Yakutsk, now serves a new purpose, catering to women who aspire to enhance their beauty.
-It rivals any luxurious beauty salon in Bulgaria in terms of appearance and ambiance.
-It seemed that in this city, unique combinations were vying for attention with their extravagance.
-It became apparent that before the current owners acquired the house, a student discovered a significant amount of gold in the attic.
+This old house, once owned by the warden of Yakutsk's prison, now serves a new purpose: catering to women who aspire to enhance their beauty.
+It rivals any luxurious beauty salon in Bulgaria in appearance and ambiance.
+In this city, it seemed unique combinations were vying for attention with their extravagance.
+Before the current owners acquired the house, a student discovered a significant amount of gold in the attic.
 He received 25% of its value as a reward.
-One can only speculate about the events that unfolded within the walls of the house while it was under the ownership of the prison warden.
+One can only speculate about the events that unfolded within these walls while under the prison warden's ownership.

 The Old Yakutsk

 As darkness fell, we ventured through the old section of Yakutsk, where ancient, colorful wooden houses still stand.
 I returned to this area later on my own.
-Despite the twilight, I managed to explore the entire neighborhood and capture images of some of the iconic old houses.
-Many of them are already in a state of disrepair, teetering on the brink of collapse.
-However, some are well-maintained, clearly looked after by their owners.
+Despite the twilight, I explored the entire neighborhood and captured images of the iconic old houses.
+Many are already in disrepair, teetering on the brink of collapse.
+Others are well-maintained, clearly looked after by their owners.
 Amidst these structures, towering new buildings are slowly emerging.
-The juxtaposition of these modern blocks against the backdrop of smoking chimneys from heating plants seemed surreal to me.
-The clash of the new and old, in frigid temperatures of minus 40 degrees, was precisely what I sought amidst the desolate streets of Old Yakutsk.
-As darkness enveloped the city, street lamps illuminated the way, and residents hurriedly moved through the frozen fog.
+The juxtaposition of modern blocks against smoking chimneys from heating plants seemed surreal.
+The clash of new and old, in minus 40-degree temperatures, was precisely what I sought in the desolate streets of Old Yakutsk.
+As darkness enveloped the city, street lamps illuminated the way while residents hurried through the frozen fog.
 I thoroughly enjoyed everything I witnessed today.